jhipster/jhipster-guides/guides/03_jhipster_app.md

 By default, JHipster comes with 4 different users:
 * "system", who is mainly used by our audit logs, when something is done automatically
 * "anonymousUser", who is given to anonymous users when they do an action
-* "user", whi is a normal user with "ROLE_USER" authorization.
-Hist default password is "admin"
+* "user", who is a normal user with "ROLE_USER" authorization.
+His default password is "admin"
 * "admin", who is an admin user with "ROLE_USER" and "ROLE_ADMIN" authorization.
 His default password is "admin"